 - Interactive maps

 When thinking about the costs associated with interactive digital signage, the hardware is only the first step.
-Installation costs are also higher compared to passive digital signage.
-A site survey is required before installation to ensure that power and internet supplies are adequate for the location.
+Installation costs are also higher in comparison to passive digital signage.
+A site survey is necessary before installation to ensure that power and internet supplies are adequate for the location.
 If the location doesn’t have the right cables available, new ones have to be added, which, in turn, runs up the cost.

 Constructing an enclosure is also highly recommended, as touchscreens are more prone to damage compared to standard digital signage.
 Of course, outdoor signage needs to be protected from harmful environmental conditions like rain.
-Even if your digital signage will be indoors, building an enclosure is still recommended to protect the screen and to provide additional aesthetics.
-These costs should be considered as a part of the installation.
+Even if your digital signage will be indoors, building an enclosure is still a good idea to protect the screen and to provide additional aesthetics.
+You should consider these costs as a part of the installation.

 Digital Signage Manager